Lyft, Inc. (LYFT) Stock Price & Analysis

 There was no clear sign of meaningful positions being carried into the overnight session.

-The model does not deploy this setup because predictability is still too low, price is still close to a gamma transition zone, recent price behavior has shown failed reversal memory, and there is meaningful next-session pullback or digestion risk.
-Predictability is 27%, agreement is 84%, and reversal risk is 28%.
+The model does not deploy this setup because the directional lean exists, but the edge is still not thick enough after risk adjustment, reward/risk remains too thin at 0.11 after adjustment, and recent price behavior has shown failed reversal memory.
+Predictability is 52%, agreement is 74%, and reversal risk is 9%.

 NOTE: This next-day up/down probability forecast module is still being tested for accuracy.
 Please do not rely on it for investment decisions.
 The model does not account for black swan events or company-specific fundamental news, and its estimates are based solely on technical conditions, capital flow, and market sentiment.
 View forecast history